nationalarchives/tdr-local-aws/README.md

 calculations, the fake checker generates fake results based on just the original filename.

-It currently only runs a fake virus scan, but will be updated to support checksum and file format ID checks.
+It currently only runs a fake virus scan and checksum, but will be updated to support file format ID checks.

 ### Configure local Keycloak